Review by Frank Plowright

 Claremont begins with Natasha Romanova recognised by Spider-Man, but believing herself to be Nancy Rushman, New York school teacher.
 Claremont adds S.H.I.E.L.D. with Nick Fury, Shang-Chi, Master of Kung-Fu and several villains for what’s an escalating mystery where it’s not only Black Widow behaving out of character.
 Steve Leialoha’s inking adds a delicacy to Buscema’s already dynamic layouts and as seen by the sample art, the story dips into black and while for flashback elements, which was very unusual for early 1980s Marvel.
 Credit also to Claremont for keeping some mysteries until almost the end, and for a tight plot making perfect sense when unravelled and viewed from all perspectives.

 Some interesting ideas arise in another teaming with Spider-Man which begins with a blackout in New York, then moves to the consequences, with an innocent dragged through a busy court system.
 It’s a gritty piece, also involving Daredevil, but has the feeling of being rushed, involving three writers and three artists.
-Mike Esposito provides the finished art working from breakdowns supplied by Ron Frenz and Greg LaRoque respectively over two chapters.
+Mike Esposito provides the finished art working from breakdowns supplied by Ron Frenz and Greg LaRocque respectively over two chapters.

-For anyone only used to the excesses of Rob Liefeld’s art, Black Widow meeting Silver Sable provides a nice surprise, with interesting layouts, while Fabien Nicieza has a neat trick in-story.
+For anyone only used to the excesses of Rob Liefeld’s art, Black Widow meeting Silver Sable provides a nice surprise, with interesting layouts, while Fabian Nicieza has a neat trick in-story.
 It’s way better than Robert Campanella and Larry Alexander’s meeting of three Russian superheroes, and a story from Dan Slott early in his career teaming Black Widow with Daredevil.
 Dwayne Turner lays out a nice page, but his anatomical distortions will have you wincing.

 If you can pick this up for less than cover price, the Claremont/Buscema/Leiloha story makes for good reading, but too much else is ordinary.